Home sales peak for the year in October

 LAND SALES: Land sales followed the trend of home sales, with 75 tracts selling for $5.8 million in the four-county area.
 That was the second most sales in a month since 2005.
 Only the month prior, September 2019, had more sales, when 80 sold for $9.2 million.

 Most of the land sales last month originated within Watauga County, with 34 tracts sold for $2.5 million.
-There were 15 worth $639,000 sold in Ashe County and 11 worth $1.16 million sold in Avery County.
+There were 15 worth $639,000 sold in Ashe County and 11 worth $1.16 million sold in Avery.
 There were three land sales in Alleghany for $62,428.

 There were four commercial transactions in the area for October.
 The total value was $1.3 million.